tits4net/Transparent-Secure-Gateway/README.md

 ![Capture architecture](http://i.imgur.com/wqkksF1.png)

 # Warning
 This software is a Proof-Of-Concept.
-User feedback and error handling are not good.
-If you are looking for more documentation, please read the source code.
+User feedback and error handling are not good but there is comments in source codes.

 # Features
 ## Client side